 - A list of pre-approved courses is published in the on-line schedule of classes each semester.

 - At least three of these courses are typically completed during the required study abroad component of the major.

 - INT 491.
 International Studies Seminar (taken in the first semester of the senior year)

-Option One: completion of a 202-level or higher language course at Washington College or abroad
+Completion of a 202-level or higher language course at Washington College oXr abroad